ggldnl/Realistic-Facial-Expressions/README.md

 conda activate rfe
 ```

-## 🚀 Run
+## 🚀 Training

 To train the model from scratch you will need to preprocess the dataset.
+We used [Facescape](https://facescape.nju.edu.cn/), a large-scale detailed 3D face dataset.
+The meshes are very resolute, so we also had to simplify them to reduce the computational burden.
+More on the real preprocessing that comes afterwards can be read in the [preprocessing section](#-preprocessing-step).

 - Simplify the meshes
     ```bash